Bifold door security: locks, glass and childproofing

 It is generally considered that added security is unnecessary for internal bifold doors compared to exterior doors.
 You are unlikely to find bifold doors with added security glass due to the increase in width and cost.

-If extra security is needed internally or in between a conservatory and living area, Vufold recommends the Elite or Master range with an internal cill.
+If extra security is needed internally or in between a conservatory and living area, Vufold recommends the oak bifold doors or timber bifold doors range with an internal cill.
 This gives you all the added benefits of an external door, including thermal efficiency and security but with a bottom track designed for dividing 2 rooms and that can run flush with your floor.

 - Multi point lock –– extra added security with one of the most highly regarded locks